sqlmapproject/sqlmap/Usage.md

 These techniques are detailed in the white paper [Bursting Performances in Blind SQL Injection - Take 2 (Bandwidth)](http://www.wisec.it/sectou.php?id=472f952d79293).

-Note that this switch is incompatible with `--text-only` switch.
+Note that this switch is incompatible with switch `--text-only`.

 ### Concurrent HTTP(S) requests